ntclark/Common/Readme.md

 Once you have done that and have cloned my [common repository](https://github.com/ntclark/common) (this one) into it, *then* any and all my projects *should* build.

+I do not specify Visual Studio Version.
+In 30 years working with Visual Studio, I have never seen definitive proof that VS version actually matters.
+At least to the extent that it's the "latest" or pretty near so.

 A consistent and rock solid software development environment is a very difficult thing to achieve, and is not that commonly reached.
 I believe that this one technique, creating a location and pointing to it with the GSYSTEM_HOME_ environment variable is the easiest way to have you get configured as quickly as possible.